4 Times 4 Times 4

 The abstract number 64 manifests concretely in numerous practical scenarios, demonstrating the utility of understanding this compound multiplication.

 • Geometry and Volume: The most direct application is in calculating the volume of a cube.
 A cube is a three-dimensional shape where all edges (length, width, height) are equal.
 If you have a cube where each edge measures 4 units (inches, centimeters, etc.), its volume is calculated as edge x edge x edge, or edge³.
-Therefore, Volume = 4 units x 4 units x 4 units = 64 cubic units.
+So, Volume = 4 units x 4 units x 4 units = 64 cubic units.
 This principle is used in shipping, construction, and manufacturing to determine capacity.

 • Computing and Digital Storage: In the realm of computing, numbers based on powers of 2 are fundamental, but powers of 4 also appear.
-For example, memory addressing and data structures sometimes use base-4 systems.
+As an example, memory addressing and data structures sometimes use base-4 systems.
 More visibly, consider a 4x4x4 Rubik's Cube, a popular puzzle variant.
 The total number of smaller cubic pieces (the "cubies") in the interior is not simply 4+4+4, but the product of its dimensions.
 A standard 3x3x3 cube has 27 total cubies (3³).
 Similarly, a 4x4x4 cube has 64 total smaller cubes that make up the whole structure (4³ = 64), though some are internal and not visible.

 • Exponential Growth in Finance or Biology: While often modeled with base 2 or e, exponential growth can be illustrated with base 4.
 Imagine a population of bacteria that quadruples (multiplies by 4) every hour under ideal conditions.
 Starting with a single bacterium, after 1 hour you have 4¹ = 4 bacteria.
 After 2 hours, you have 4 x 4 = 4² = 16 bacteria.
 After 3 hours, you have 4 x 4 x 4 = 4³ = 64 bacteria.
 This simple model shows how quickly quantities can explode when growth is multiplicative rather than additive